 Thank you for scheduling a home inspection with us!
 We are committed to maintaining a safe inspection process for our clients, employees, real estate agents and home occupants.
-Please find below more information concerning steps we need to take for any home inspection we perform.
-These requirements were agreed to when the appointment was scheduled online (updated 7/1/21).
+Please find below more information concerning precautions our inspectors will take for any inspection we perform. (updated 2/28/23).

 – – – – – – – –

 Nonprofit Home Inspections is taking the following precautions in order to better protect our clients, employees, real estate agents and the home’s occupants.
-By scheduling an appointment with us, clients and real estate agents agree to abide by the following safety requirements.
+By scheduling an appointment with us, clients and real estate agents understand we will take the following safety precautions.